Overview of New Jersey Taxes

 New Jersey Property Taxes

 Thinking about a move to New Jersey?
-Keep this in mind: homeowners in the Garden State pay the highest property taxes of any state in the country, with rates in some areas more than double the national average.
+Keep in mind that homeowners in the Garden State pay some of the highest property taxes in the country.
+Rates in some areas are more than double the national average.

-The average effective property tax rate in New Jersey is 2.19%, compared with a national average of 1.19%.
-When combined with the relatively high property values in New Jersey, that means the average property tax paid in New Jersey is around $7,000.
+The average effective property tax rate in New Jersey is 2.40%, compared with a national average of 1.19%.
+When combined with the relatively high property values in New Jersey, the average property tax payment in New Jersey is more than $7,500.

-Don’t let the high property taxes scare you away from buying a home in New Jersey!
-If you are looking to refinance or purchase a property in the Garden State and plan on using a mortgage, check out our mortgage guide for information about New Jersey mortgage rates and other details.
+Don’t let the high property taxes scare you away from buying a home in New Jersey.
+If you are looking to purchase a property in the Garden State or if you want to refinance your current mortgage, check out our mortgage guide for information about New Jersey mortgage rates and other details.

 How New Jersey Property Taxes Work

-Property taxes in New Jersey go entirely to local governments; the state does not get a slice of the pie.
-Bills are paid in four annual installments, on the first of February, May, August and November.
-The amount a homeowner in New Jersey pays depends primarily on two factors: the value of his or her home and the total tax rates among all local tax authorities.
+Property taxes in New Jersey go entirely to local governments.
+Bills are paid annually across four installments, which are due on the first of February, May, August and November.
+The amount a homeowner in New Jersey pays depends primarily on the value of his or her home and the total tax rates among all local tax authorities.

 Home value is determined by assessors in New Jersey’s 565 municipalities.
-Since these assessors may use different techniques, and have incentives to undervalue property in their own district, the state Division of Taxation annually determines an equalization ratio to ensure that everyone in a tax district pays their fair share.
+Since these assessors may use different techniques, it’s possible that they undervalue or overvalue homes in their district.
+The New Jersey Division of Taxation offsets this annually by determining an equalization ratio that ensures everyone in a tax district pays their fair share.

-So, for example, the City of New Brunswick had a 2014 ratio of 38.72.
-That means assessed values were 38.72% of true market value.
-To calculate true value in New Brunswick (and the value used for county taxes), a homeowner would multiply his or her assessed value by 1/(0.3872).
+So, for example, the City of New Brunswick had a 2017 ratio of 99.65.
+That means assessed values were 99.65% of true market values.
+To calculate true value in New Brunswick (which is the value used for county taxes), a homeowner would multiply his or her assessed value by 1/0.9965.

 New Jersey Property Tax Rates

 Property tax rates in New Jersey vary significantly by city and county.
-Separate rates are determined by municipalities, counties and school districts, and additional rates may be applied for specific purposes such as parks or libraries.
+Municipalities, counties and school districts all determine their own rates.
+There may also be additional tax rates that apply for specific purposes such as parks or libraries.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-The average effective property tax rate in Bergen County is 2.08%, which ranks among the lowest in the state.
-However, in the county’s largest municipalities the rate is higher.
-In Hackensack, for example, the 2014 effective rate was 3.089%.
+The average effective property tax rate in Bergen County is 2.23%, which actually ranks among the lowest in the state.
+However, in the county’s largest municipalities, the rate is higher.
+In Hackensack, for example, the effective rate is 2.71%.

-Located in northern New Jersey, between Middlesex and Bergen counties, Essex County has among the highest property tax rates of any county in the state.
-The average effective property tax in Essex County is 2.51%.
-That ranks as the fourth highest rate in the state, and among the 50 county averages of the more than 3,100 counties in the country.
-In many municipalities the rate is higher than that.
-In Newark, for example, the effective rate is 2.743%.
+Located in northern New Jersey, between Middlesex and Bergen counties, Essex County has the third highest property tax rates in the state.
+The average effective rate in Essex County is 2.76%.
+That also ranks among the 30 highest county averages in the U.S. Rates within Essex County vary by municipality.
+In Newark, for example, the effective rate is 2.56%.

-Situated along the Atlantic Coast in central New Jersey, Monmouth County has the third lowest average effective property tax rate of New Jersey’s 21 counties, at 1.95%.
-In some municipalities, however, the rate is higher.
-In Middletown, the effective tax rate for tax year 2014 was 2.111%.
-In Howell, the rate was 2.322%.
+Situated along the Atlantic Coast in central New Jersey, Monmouth County has the third lowest average effective property tax rate of New Jersey’s 21 counties.
+The rate is just 2.05%.
+Again, municipalities within the county will have different rates.
+In Middletown, the most populous city in the county, the effective tax rate is 1.96%.
+In Howell, the rate is 2.37%.

-If you want to buy beach front property with relatively low property taxes in New Jersey, Ocean County may be the place to start your search.
-The average effective tax rate in the county is 1.78%, second lowest in the state.
-Likewise, the median annual property tax payment in the state is $4,784, about $2,400 less than the state average.
+If you want to buy beach front property with relatively low property taxes in New Jersey, Ocean County may be the place.
+The average effective tax rate in the county is 1.96%, second lowest in the state.
+Likewise, the median annual property tax payment in the county is $5,177, about $2,400 less than the state average.

 Union County is located northwest of Staten Island, in the New York City metropolitan area.
 It is the seventh most populous county in New Jersey.
-The average effective property tax rate in Union County is 2.37%, 10th highest in the state.
-A homeowner paying that rate on a home worth $350,000 would pay about $8,295 annually.
+The average effective property tax rate in Union County is 2.65%, fourth highest in the state.
+A homeowner paying that rate on a home worth $350,000 (about the median home value for the state) would pay about $9,275 annually.

 Buying a home in Camden County?
-Bad news: the county’s property tax rates are not only the highest in the state, they are also among the highest nationally.
-The county’s average effective property tax rate is 2.94%, a number topped by fewer than 20 counties in the U.S.
+Bad news: the county’s property tax rates are highest in the state and third highest in the U.S..
+The county’s average effective property tax rate is 3.33%.

-In the city of Passaic, the effective rate is 3.046%.
+In the city of Passaic, the effective rate is 3.08%.
 If you own a home in Passaic, don’t be surprised to see a much higher rate than that listed on your property tax bill.
-The city has an assessment ratio of 43.94%, which means that assessed values are about 44% of actual values.
-Thus, listed rates (which apply to assessed values) are more than double the effective tax rates.
+The city has an assessment ratio of 86.07% for 2017.
+That means assessed values are only about 86% of actual values.

-The median annual property taxes paid by homeowners in Morris County is $8,651, more than four times the national median.
-By New Jersey standards, however, property tax rates in Morris County are not especially high.
-The county’s average effective property tax rate is 2.00%, slightly lower than the state average.
+The median annual property taxes paid by homeowners in Morris County is $9,122, more than four times the national median.
+By New Jersey standards, however, property tax rates are not especially high in Morris County.
+The average effective property tax rate is 2.13%, well below the state average.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck